dudiadikaryaa/sinbad-test-dudi/README.md

     @usecase_1
       Scenario Outline: Search hotel in Bandung for 2 Adults & 1 Child Given the user opens PHPTravels Web
-        When the user input <cityName> in destination field And the user add child field by 1
+        When the user input <cityName> in destination field   #this is the parameterized code And the user add child field by 1
         And the user clicks Search button
         Then show search results for <cityName>